akka/akka/akka-docs/src/main/paradox/stream/operators/Source-or-Flow/throttle.md

 the maximum rate.
 Alternatively we could set the throttling mode to cause a stream failure when upstream is faster than the throttle rate.

-The examples above don't cover all the parameters supported by `throttle` (e.g `cost`-based throttling).
+The examples above don't cover all the parameters supported by `throttle` (e.g. `cost`-based throttling).
 See the
 @apidoc[api documentation](Flow) { scala="#throttle(cost:Int,per:scala.concurrent.duration.FiniteDuration,maximumBurst:Int,costCalculation:Out=&gt;Int,mode:akka.stream.ThrottleMode):FlowOps.this.Repr[Out]" java="#throttle(int,java.time.Duration,int,akka.japi.function.Function,akka.stream.ThrottleMode)" }
 for all the details.